openshift-integration/kamelet-catalog/test/http-sink/README.md

 *Scenario*
 - Configure and create the Kamelet binding that uses the action (timer-source to uri)
-- Wait for the Camel-K integration to start
+- Wait for the Camel K integration to start
 - Verify that the binding has performed the Kamelet action as expected by verifying the Http service sink request data

 *Cleanup*